Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 - **A. Apache Spark**   ✅

+Apache Spark: Spark pools in Azure Synapse Analytics provide a distributed data processing framework capable of processing large volumes of data in near-real-time.
+S

 #### Question 96

 You have an on-premises datacenter named Site1.
 Site1 contains a VMware vSphere cluster named Cluster1 that hosts 100 virtual machines.
 Cluster1 is managed by using VMware vCenter.